TheLandfill/cpp_cli/README.md

 # cpp_args_parser
 This repository consists of a library designed to make parsing command line arguments for c++ easy and efficient and a simple program showing you how it works.
-While there exist similar libraries such as [GetOpt](https://www.gnu.org/software/libc/manual/html_node/Getopt.html), [commandline](https://archive.codeplex.com/?p=commandline), [CLI11](https://github.com/CLIUtils/CLI11), and [opt](http://www.decompile.com/not_invented_here/opt/), these libraries are either designed with different goals in mind, do far too much for most cases, use weird or complicated syntax, or just outright suck to use.
+While there exist similar libraries such as [GetOpt](https://www.gnu.org/software/libc/manual/html_node/Getopt.html), [commandline](https://archive.codeplex.com/?p=commandline), [CLI11](https://github.com/CLIUtils/CLI11), and [opt](http://www.decompile.com/not_invented_here/opt/), these libraries are either designed with different goals in mind, do far too much, or use weird or complicated syntax.
 This repository intends to make command line parsing as simple and easy as possible for the user and for the code itself to be easy to read and improve.

 Currently, this library is in the beta stage.
 While it is stable, there are a few improvements that could be made.
 I'll list these improvements in the section "Goals."

 While the source code itself is standard c++11, both Makefiles use the GNU/Linux tools make and g++ and the test program uses Linux symlinks, which may be invalid on Windows systems.

+## Why I Wrote This Library
+- Every non-trivial program has to parse command line arguments, which leaves programmers often writing their own parsers for each individual project even though they are often writing the same inefficient, rigid, and unnecessarily complex algorithms.
+- Current CLI parsers either do far too little, such as GetOpt, or far too much, such as CLI11.
+Programs should do one thing and do it well.
+This library takes the data in the command line and puts it into your variables.
+- I wanted to contribute to the open source community and familiarize myself with GitHub.

 ## Getting Started